swyxio/swyxdotio/content/writing/technical/documentation-levels.md

     - build docs into the tool
   - Docs that are Useful for non-users?

 A more ambitious framing of this might put them into a pyramid "hierarchy of needs".
-However I don't think it is appropriate yet at this stage.
+However I don't think it is appropriate yet at this stage while I explore this idea.

 ## Further Reading